 The wheat the farmers produce from the land is retained in part for their family consumption and they sell the surplus wheat.
 Only the medium and large farmers supply wheat to the market.

 25 per cent of the people working in Palampur are engaged in activities other than agriculture.

 1. Dairy — the other common activity

 Other than agriculture, some people are engaged in dairy and the milk is sold in the nearby village.

 2. An example of small-scale manufacturing in Palampur

-People are engaged in small-scale manufacturing which are carried out at home or in the fields.
+People are engaged in small-scale manufacturing which is carried out at home or in the fields.
 This manufacturing involves very simple production methods.

 3. The shopkeepers of Palampur

 Traders of Palampur buy various goods from wholesale markets in the cities and sell them in the village.
 General stores in the village sell a wide range of items like rice, wheat, sugar, tea, oil, biscuits, soap, toothpaste, batteries, candles, notebooks, pen, pencil, even some types of cloth.

 Transport services include rickshaws, tonga, jeep, tractor, truck drivers, traditional bullock cart and bogey.
 They transport people and goods from one place to another and in return get paid for it.